Film / Honey, I Shrunk the Kids

 - Except picking up a 112-foot toddler would still have been extremely difficult and awkward for a five-foot whatever woman, and she needed to get Adam to hold still long enough for Wayne to shrink them back to normal size.

 - Two take a "ride" on a bee.
 They are flown all over the yard, which to them is 3 miles long.
 Despite the fact that in comparison size that bee is traveling at well over two hundred miles per hour, they do a remarkable job of hanging on.
-After their shrinking escapade think of all the money they'll save by just grabbing onto an airplane rather than having to pay fare to sit inside.
+Maybe it's the lack of wind resistance.

 - Attack of the 50-Foot Whatever: Honey, I Blew Up The Kid.